Infected Belly Button Piercings – Symptoms & Treatments

-But you also don’t want to wait too long to hightail it into the doctor’s office.
+Still, you also don’t want to wait too long to hightail it into the doctor’s office.
 Some infections are mild and easy to treat, while others are more complicated.
-But even mild infections can get out of control quickly if they aren’t treated properly.
+Even mild infections can get out of control quickly if they aren’t treated properly.

 Infections that are only located in the area of the piercing and haven’t spread elsewhere are the easiest to treat.
 They often don’t take long to knock out, when you follow the instructions your doctor gives you.

-But if you allow a suspected infection to keep going because you want to avoid the doctor’s office, you can end up with a life-threatening condition.
+However, if you allow a suspected infection to keep going because you want to avoid seeing the doctor, you could end up with a life-threatening condition.
 If that infection spreads throughout your body, it could even lead to death.